socphoenix/pico-midicizer/README.md

 You can view the before/after [here](https://youtu.be/CqBBFAP1S0w)

 ### License
 The RP2040 [arduino core](https://github.com/earlephilhower/arduino-pico) is licensed under the LGPL 2.0.
 The [Adafruit_TinbyUSB](https://github.com/adafruit/Adafruit_TinyUSB_Arduino) is licensed under the MIT license.
-The Adafruit [mcp 23017 library](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library) is licensed under the BSD library.
+The Adafruit [mcp 23017 library](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library) is licensed under the BSD license.
 This software is also licensed with the MIT license.

 ### Contributing
 This repo should stay stable for quite a while, but if you find bugs open an issue here on Github so it can be addressed.